Skip to main contentScroll Top

 Ling Sen Tong Temple

-After the cave, we went around the cliff area to go this time to the west of them, the cave being to the east of this same set of karst peaks.
-In this area there is a series of several Chinese temples.
+After the cave, we skirted the cliff area, this time heading west of the cliffs, the cave being east of the same group of karst peaks.
+In this area, there is a series of several Chinese temples.

 Sometimes built into the rock, with small caves containing Buddha statues, we started in order with the Ling Sen Tong temple.
 The latter, a Taoist temple, contains a garden filled with colorful statues.
 There we find various divinities and animals taking up the motifs of Chinese mythology, notably that of the epic of the monkey king.